addyosmani/backbone-fundamentals/chapters/09-modular-development.md

 ### Using NodeJS to handle pushState

-`window.history.pushState` support (serving Backbone routes without a hashtag) requires that the server be aware of what URLs your Backbone application will handle, since the user should be able to enter the app at any of those routes (or hit reload after navigating to a pushState URL).
+`window.history.pushState` support (serving Backbone routes without a hash mark) requires that the server be aware of what URLs your Backbone application will handle, since the user should be able to enter the app at any of those routes (or hit reload after navigating to a pushState URL).

 Another advantage to defining all routes in a single location is that the same JSON configuration file provided above could be loaded by the server, listening to each route.
 A sample implementation in NodeJS and Express: